CN3ves/5-/docs/index.md

 character against that adversary. </span>*
 <sub><sup>[(Table of contents)](#table-of-contents)</sup></sub>

+#### Special Values
+Special values like 1 or 6 may be considered when defining the effects of some descriptors such as conditions and abilities (see below).
+In such cases, rolling a 1 can be seen as a bad outcome and rolling a 6 a good outcome. *<span style="color:grey"> For example an ability effect dependent of rolling a 6, or additional fatigue damage taken when rolling a one, which allows for a more flexible and unpredictable ability generation.
+Likewise, a condition may worsen when a 1 is rolled or only be fully healed when a 6 is rolled.</span>*  <sub><sup>[(Table of contents)](#table-of-contents)</sup></sub>

 ### 3.2) Recovery
 Any descriptors having a counter can accumulate damage and so, may be allowed to recover.
 However, note that not all of these descriptors by recover naturally. *<span style="color:grey"> While minor scratches will heal with time, a damaged reputation may only the healable with actions. </span>*.
 As such, the way these descriptors recover damage will vary with the nature of the descriptor, as recovering from mental stress is different than recovering from battle wounds.
 Most often than not, recovery is associated with either rest, healing in a safe and quiet place for some time, or a specific task, such as finding proof of a set up to recover one’s reputation.